ImightHaveAteYourCookies/DeadCurrent-wiki/docs/core-mechanics.md

 ## Hostile Environment

-Caves are significantly more dangerous than the surface.
+Mobs are significantly more dangerous
-Nighttime dramatically increases risk.

-Manual strip mining is strongly discouraged due to mob scaling.

 ## Automation-First Design